wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-s3.rst

 aws_profile
 ^^^^^^^^^^^

-A valid profile name from a Shared Credential File or AWS Config File with the permission to access the service.
+A valid profile name from a Shared Credential File or AWS Config File with permission to access the service.

 +--------------------+--------------------+
 | **Default value**  | N/A                |